ExposuresProvider/FHIR-PIT/README.md

 # datatrans

-all the python code are under the `python` directory of each subdir
+all the python code are under the `python` directory of each subdirectory

+for example `sparse/python`